*This post may contain affiliate links to products we recommend and happily use.*

 Christmas on little or no money.

 It can be done.
-The year I started this blog we celebrated Christmas on a very small budget and it was amazing.
+The year I started Saving & Simplicity we celebrated Christmas on a very small budget and it was amazing.
 My husband had just started a new job so things were tight.

 We had a great home cooked Christmas dinner with all our family and friends.
 Everyone had gifts under the tree.
 The stockings were hung and it snowed that year on Christmas Eve.